 ☐ Other (Please describe):

-☐ N/A – the hospital did not share performance information with the PFAC – Skip to #35
+☒ N/A – the hospital did not share performance information with the PFAC – Skip to #35

 33. Please explain why the hospital shared only the data you checked in Q 32 above:

 34. Please describe how the PFAC was engaged in discussions around these data in #32 above and any resulting quality improvement initiatives: